sahilda/CodePath-iOS/README.md

 * Handling blank user input for the custom tip was frustrating
 * Deeplinking to another app is more complicated than say a webpage - as such defaulted to (venmo.com) and (swarmapp.com) instead of opening the user's app if installed.
 * I was trying to use a picker selector for the custom tip (giving a range of 10% - 30%), but proved more difficult to implement, so instead used a field.
+* Color management for each element is a pain.
 * App icon was created with [icons8](https://icons8.com/web-app/for/ios7/money).

 ## License